 \begin{lemma} There are no primes $p,q,r$ with $pr|q^2+q+1$, $q|p^2+p+1$, $p|r+1$, and $r \equiv 1$ (mod 4). \end{lemma} \begin{proof} Assume we have three such primes.
-Note that the first and third division relation implies that we must have $p < q$.
+Note that the first and third division relations imply that we must have $p < q$.
 We may also, by a straightforward computation, assume that $q >p > 21$.

 We have $yp=r+1$ for some $y \equiv 0$ (mod 2).
 We have $prx= q^2+q+1$ for some $x$ with $x \equiv 0$ (mod 3), and we have $p \equiv q \equiv r \equiv 1$ (mod 3).
 Note that we cannot have $x \equiv $ 0 (mod 9), and we cannot have $5|x$, since there are no solutions to $q^2 + q + 1 \equiv 0$ (mod 5).
 Thus, if $x \neq 3$, we must have $x \geq 21$.
 But if we are in this situation we can use that $p>21$ to obtain implies that $5p < q$.
-But that contradicts Inequality \ref{t_n approximate inequality}, since $p$ and $q$ are a quasisolution.
-Thus we must have $x=3$.
-Similarly, we must have $y \equiv 2$ (mod 4), so if $y>2$, then one must have either $y=6$ or $y \geq 10$. $y=6$ leads to a contradiction since $q^2+q+1$ would then have a $2$ (mod 3) divisor, so one would need to have $y \geq 10$.
-Since $p >21$ one has which implies that $5p < q$ which again leads to a contradiction with Inequality \ref{t_n approximate inequality}.
-Thus, we must have $x=3$, and $y=2$.
-We have then $3p(2p-1)=q^2+q+1$ which implies that $4p < q$ which again contradicts Inequality \ref{t_n approximate inequality}.
+But that contradicts Inequality (\ref{t_n approximate inequality}), since $p$ and $q$ are a quasisolution.
+Thus, we must have $x=3$.
+Similarly, we must have $y \equiv 2$ (mod 4).
+So, if $y>2$, then one must have either $y=6$ or $y \geq 10$. $y=6$ leads to a contradiction since $q^2+q+1$ would then have a $2$ (mod 3) divisor, so one would need to have $y \geq 10$.
+Since $p >21$ one has which implies that $5p < q$ which again leads to a contradiction with Inequality (\ref{t_n approximate inequality}).
+Thus, we must have $x=3$ and $y=2$.
+We then have $3p(2p-1)=q^2+q+1$ which implies that $4p < q$, which again contradicts Inequality (\ref{t_n approximate inequality}).

 But we also have $3p|q^2+q+1$ which forces $3p \leq q^2+q+1$.
 These two inequalities together form a contradiction. \end{proof}